What Is Depression, and Why Is It More Than Just Being Sad?

 Look after your physical health, too

 The state of physical health impacts mental health and vice versa.
 One of the most effective ways to alleviate the symptoms is to increase your physical activity.
 Exercising or just getting outdoors is a great way to relieve stress, shift your focus, and boost your mood.
-It’s also important to get plenty of sleep, eat healthily, stay hydrated, and limit alcohol consumption.
+It’s also important to reduce any factors that increase your vulnerability to stress and depressive symptoms, get plenty of sleep, eat healthily, stay hydrated, and limit alcohol consumption.

 Seek professional help

-If you feel like you can’t cope with depression on your own, or it has gotten worse and you find it hard to do your daily activities, contact a healthcare provider — a GP, a therapist, or psychiatrist.
+If you feel like you can’t cope with depression on your own, or it has gotten worse, and you find it hard to do your daily activities, contact a healthcare provider — a GP, a therapist, or a psychiatrist.
 They will develop a personalized treatment plan.

-Getting the right treatment is the first step towards learning how to ease symptoms and feel better.
+Getting the right treatment is the first step toward learning how to ease symptoms and feel better.

 If you have suicidal ideation or know someone is in crisis, get immediate appropriate help.
-Call 911, text the Crisis Text Line (text HELLO to 741741), or go to www.suicidepreventionlifeline.org
+Call 911, text the Crisis Text Line (text HELLO to 741741), or go to 988lifeline.org

 How to help someone with depression